PKUCSS/PKUCSS.github.io/index.md

 ## Career

 - 2019.7-2020.5, Research intern at Megvii Research (Face++)
-- 2020.8-2021.3, Data mining intern at the user profile team of Bytedance
+- 2020.8-2021.3, Data mining intern at the user profile team of ByteDance

 ## Publications